the-full-stack/fsdl-text-recognizer/instructions/lab6_notes.md

 ## Lab 6: what to cover

 - Show the winning run on IamLines
+- State that we should actually write out the prediction lines after every epoch

 - Set up CircleCI in their own fork
     - Introduce evaluation tests